the-ride-never-ends/claudes_toolbox/README.md

 }
 ```

-4. Git-clone the other repositories into the `claude_toolbox` directory:
+4. Git-clone the other repositories into the `claude_toolbox/tools/cli` directory:

 ```bash
 cd claudes_toolbox/tools